Abhinavvenkatadri/Eye-tracking-GSoC/docs/index.md

 There were two changes that were made to the previous model after going through google's implementation.

-1. Epsilon Value- The default value of epsilon in Tensorflow is 0.001.The previous year’s model was trained on Pytorch using its default value which is epsilon = 10^-5.This was one of the changes that was made to the model
+1. Epsilon Value- The default value of epsilon in Tensorflow is 0.001.The previous year’s model was trained on Pytorch using its default value which is epsilon = 10^-5.This was one of the changes that was made to the model.

 ```python
 nn.BatchNorm2d('fill according to layer', momentum=0.9,eps=0.001)